 fluid is selected from the group of whole blood, plasma, and serum;

-. comparing said level of determined DPP3 to a predetermined threshold, that is-between-25-and
+. comparing said level of determined DPP3 to a predetermined threshold,

-150 ng/ml for plasma DPP3,

 wherein said subject is predicted to run into refractory shock or is diagnosed as having refractory

 shock if said determined level of DPP3 is above said predetermined threshold.